Konstantin Efetov: Biography

-Efetov was born in Simferopol on July 18, 1958.
+Efetov was born in Simferopol on 18 July 1958.
 In 1975, having graduated from school with Gold Medal, he entered the Crimea Medical Institute and graduated from it magna cum laude (with honours) in 1981.
 After completion of his postgraduate course, in 1986 he became Philosophy Doctor of Medicine having defended his PhD thesis "Stability of Conformation of Immunoglobulins G at Norm and Chronic Lymphoid Leukaemia" (Efetov's Scientific Adviser was Professor G. V. Troitsky, the Corresponding Member of the Academy of Sciences of Ukraine, the Honored Scientist of Ukraine).
 In 1986, Efetov was among the founders of the Hybridoma Laboratory at CSMU.
 Since 1986, he worked as the senior, chief, and then top research scientific researcher at CSMU; since 1992, he has been working as the Head of the Laboratory of Biotechnology.
 In 1994, he became Doctor of Biological Sciences having defended his doctoral thesis "A Study of Immunoglobulins at Norm and Pathology with Use of Monoclonal Antibodies and Spectral Methods", in which, for the first time, he applied insect peptides for investigation of human proteins.
 Since 1995, Efetov is Professor and since 1999, he is the Head of the Department of Biological Chemistry of the Crimea State Medical University.

 Scientific activities

 Efetov's major scientific interests are focused on molecular immunology, evolutionary biology, and biosystematics.
 Using spectral methods, he has demonstrated the existence of changes in the conformation of human immunoglobulins at malignant tumors.
 He was the first to suggest using the insect proteins and peptides as molecule probes for investigation of the human proteins at norm and pathology.
 Efetov has established a new scientific approach – monoclonal immunosystematics that makes it possible to evaluate evolutionary relationships between the biological species through studying their proteins with use of monoclonal antibodies.

-He has described 4 new genera and 10 subgenera of living organisms, discovered and described 25 new biological species inhabiting Japan, Korea, Indonesia, China, Taiwan, Vietnam, Myanmar (Burma), New Zealand, India, Russia, Kyrgyzstan, Turkmenistan, Afghanistan, Ukraine and Hungary.
+He has described one subfamily, 7 new genera and 11 subgenera of living organisms, discovered and described 37 new biological species inhabiting Japan, Korea, Indonesia, China, Taiwan, Vietnam, Myanmar (Burma), New Zealand, India, Russia, Kyrgyzstan, Turkmenistan, Afghanistan, Ukraine and Hungary.
 Many times the results of his studies have been represented at international congresses and symposia held in different countries of Europe.
 In 2004, he initiated and hosted the International Symposium "Biology, Phylogeny, Molecular Biology, and Genetics of Zygaenidae" at the Crimean State Medical University.

-He is the author of 320 scientific works that include over 20 monographs and 12 patents for inventions.
-His studies have been quoted 550 times in 200 publications of scientists of 22 countries in 9 languages (including English, Hungarian, Spanish, Italian, German, French, and Japanese).
-He has trained one Doctor of Science and two Philosophy Doctors; currently (2009) he is supervising the writing of 6 dissertations.
+He is the author of 665 scientific works that include over 25 monographs and 18 patents for inventions.
+His studies have been quoted in publications of scientists of 65 countries in 12 languages (including English, Hungarian, Spanish, Italian, German, French, and Japanese).
+He has trained one Doctor of Science and 5 Philosophy Doctors; currently (2023) he is supervising the writing of 3 dissertations.